randyrossi/vicii-kawari/REGISTERS.md

 and can product a friendly user message indicating the wrong variant is installed.

+### Bank 0 REG/ROM Overlay

+NOTE: 0x0000 - 0x03FF overlay is enabled by BIT 4 of EXTRA_MEM_OP.
+Otherwise, the full 64k in the bank is available for R/W.

 Location  | Notes
 ----------|------------------------------
 0x0000    | Col0R Col0G Col0B Unused (RW)